pavel-borik/GraphApp/API.md

     ```javascript
     {
         "config": {
-            "groupcount": // required - number of groups (one group can for example be all the MBA nodes)
+            "group_count": // required - number of groups (one group can for example be all the MBA nodes)
             "legend": {
                 "nodes": [
                     {